|

 ANN vs SNN The main difference

 between ANN and SNN operation is the notion of time.
-While ANNs inputs are static, SNNs operate based
+While ANNs

-form.
-In SNNs, information is transmitted on artificial synapses through
+artificial synapses through numerical values expressed in digital form.
+In SNNs, information is transmitted on artificial synapses

-ANNs.
-Wolfgang Maass has shown that SNNs,
+has shown that SNNs, also called third generation

-also called third generation neural networks, have a greater computational
+neural networks, have a greater computational power and can approximate any

-power and can approximate any ANN, also called second generation neural networks.
+ANN, also called second generation neural networks.
+In any case, ANNs are universal approximators

-reasonable motivation for using SNN from a practical and applicative point of
+and therefore there is no reasonable motivation for using SNN from a

-view.
-The main motivation that led to develop
+practical and applicative point of view.
+The main motivation that led to

-research in the field of SNNs is very important and some applications are
+believe that research in the field of SNNs is very

-particularly promising in some sectors.
-Nevertheless we see two criticisms
+important and some applications are particularly promising in some sectors.

-both in the applicative field and in the biological plausibility field.
+biological plausibility field.
 Criticality in the application field:

 the learning algorithms based on STDP (Spike Timing Dependent Plasticity) are